 How, then, is mind the root of phenomena?
-It is so due to that which is labeled mind is actually not mind, but is instead the perception/self/emotion complex.
+That which is labeled mind is actually not, but is instead the perception/self/emotion complex.
 Perception is personal.
 The same is so of self and of emotions.
 Additionally, within all three are the interactions of sensations, memories, preferences, and aversions.
 These also are personal.
 For example, I sit here drinking a cup of homemade chai made just the way I like it.
 The experience is personal from the brand of tea chosen, the spices added, the combination of almond and coconut milk used, and the mug chosen to make it in.
-A good cup of chai to me is a set of current sensations, memories of previous sensations desired to have again, habits on my taste buds, and the momentary satisfaction of drinking the chai.
+A good cup of chai is a set of current sensations, memories of previous sensations desired to have again, habits on my taste buds, and the momentary satisfaction of drinking the chai.
 The entire phenomenon of “my cup of chai” is self-made.
 It is due to the interwoven nature of my personal equipment: intellect, emotions, sensations, perceptions, and so forth.

-Vipashyana is the cultivation of just seeing, like a mirror sees what is before it.
-The mirror has no comment.
-Vipashyana intends this neutrality, this impartiality, this emptiness of self.
+Vipashyana is the cultivation of just seeing.
+A mirror “observes” (reflects) what is before it; but, importantly, mirror has no comment.
+Vipashyana cultivates this neutrality, this impartiality, this emptiness of self.
 “Just seeing” applies to all the other senses as well (taste, hearing, etc.), to all manner of perceiving, and to the sense of self that is appropriating and creating a reality with sensation-perception-memory-and idea.